-Coordinated with the objectives of the SDP is the annual financial plan and budget, ultimately the responsibility of the Headteacher and School Business Manager presented to the Finance & Resources Committee for consideration and challenge prior to making a recommendation to the Trustees.
-Once approved, the School Business Manager monitors income and expenditure and will report monthly the financial status of the school to the Headteacher, Finance & Resources Committee, and the Full Governing Body.
+Coordinated within the developments & objectives set within the SIP is the annual financial plan and budget.
+The Headteacher and School Business Manager/Finance Manager present a budget to the Finance & Resources Committee for consideration and challenge prior to making a recommendation to the full Board of Trustees as an agreed budget for the coming school year.
+Once approved, the Finance & Resources Committee monitors income and expenditure and receives monthly reports on the financial status of the school.
+Monthly summaries are reported to all Trustees with detail review at each Board meeting & annual reporting inclusive of audit review at year end.